andrewmelo/END/README.md

 # END
-Wings' END (Excellent Navigation Device), a discord bot for my server.
+Wings' END (Excellent Navigation Device), a Discord bot for my Discord server to represent the spaceship's main computer.
+Which is also a way for me to study Python.